TolgaBkm/HRPlanes/README.md

+# UPDATE

+The HRPlanes Dataset can be downloaded now!
+Please see below for details!

 # HRPlanes

 This repo contains weights of YOLOv4 and Faster R-CNN networks trained with HRPlanes dataset.
 YOLOv4 training have been performed using Darknet (https://github.com/AlexeyAB/darknet).
 Faster R-CNN have been trained using TensorFlow Object Detection API v1.13 (https://github.com/tensorflow/models/tree/r1.13.0).